0xThomas3000/gorm-gin-pg/README.md

             * List all the available extensions (to install "uuid-ossp"):
                + select * from pg_available_extensions;
                + CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

       f.
 Migrating the Schema with GORM:
          - A GORM feature to automatically migrate your schema to the DB, keep the Schema up to date.

+      g.
+Create the Golang Server with Gin Gonic:
+         - Connect to the Postgres DB and create a simple Golang server with the Gin web framework.
+         - Golang "air" package will hot-reload the Gin server upon every file change.
+         - Create "main.go" file
+         - "air" command: connect the app to the Postgres database and start the server on port 8000.

+      h.
+Testing the Golang API Server:
+         - Once the server is up and running, open any API testing tool and make a request to the "/api/healthchecker" endpoint.
+         - Alternatively, open http://localhost:8000/api/healthchecker in browser and we should see the JSON response sent by the Gin server.

 II.
 Template for environment variables ("app.env" file):
       POSTGRES_HOST = ...